 Catechesis meets at 9:30 every Sunday, except in the summer months.

 Questions?
-Contact Julia Jackson and she will be happy to guide you and your child.
+Contact Tara Portney and she will be happy to guide you and your child.
 All are welcome!